A closer look at Donny and the Keepmoat Stadium.

 After spending 84 years at Belle Vue, it was time for Doncaster to move into their new stadium built in the middle of nowhere, although it is the only football league ground situated next to a lake.

-There is a unique place to drink nearby called The Toad Brewery which is situated in part of a nearby warehouse and sells a range of alcohol and has its own BBQ too.
+There was a unique place to drink nearby called The Toad Brewery which is situated in part of a nearby warehouse but unfortunately it has now been closed down, meaning its a fair walk to the nearest boozer.

 The exterior of the Keepmoat Stadium is more interesting than the interior.
 The floodlight design is unique and the ground looks tidy as you'd expect.